Unraveling Fano noise and partial charge collection effect in X-ray spectra below 1 keV: Conclusions

 \section{Conclusions}

 A statistical model to describe the shape of an X-ray spectrum acquired by CCD was derived based on the convolution of Fano noise and the effect of the PCC-region.
-This model was used to fit the photopeak produced by fluorescence X-Ray spectra at 677eV and 1486 eV.
-As a result, the $\varepsilon_{eh}$ and $\mathcal{F}$ were determined at such low energies.
-The result is incompatible with previous measurements performed in Si at 5.9 keV suggesting the $\mathcal{F}$ increases as the energy decreases.
-Besides, a hint of skewness in the distribution was also observed at 677 eV as expected by Monte Carlo simulations.
-Additionally, using the same model we were able to estimate the effective size of the PCC-region ($\tau_{CCE}$) for a thick back-illuminated Skipper-CCD provided with a back treatment, getting values in the same range as previous measurements, using a different technique\cite{Moroni2021}.
-The technique presented here allows estimating $\tau_{CCE}$ using the information from the spectrum even close to the photo peak, and unaffected by the eventual existence of a minimal efficiency $\varepsilon_0$ which is not possible with the previous technique.
-These results also confirm that the region of partial charge collection can be significantly reduced by means of backside processing.
-The PCC-region can be determined more precisely with this model if additional measurements ensuring normal X-ray incidence are performed.
+This model was used to fit the photopeak produced by fluorescence X-ray spectra at 677~eV and 1486~eV.
+As a result, a hint of skewness was observed at 677~eV as expected by Monte Carlo simulations.

+The same model provides an estimate for the effective size of the PCC region.
+We observed that a minimum of 90\% of the charge generated by photons penetrating beyond approximately 600 nm is collected.
+This value falls within the same range as previous measurements using a different technique and X-ray source~\cite{Moroni2021}, reaffirming that the PCC region can be significantly reduced through backside processing.
+It is worth noting that the developed model enables this estimation by utilizing information from the spectrum, even in proximity to the photopeak, while also accounting for the possible presence of a minimal non-zero efficiency.
+The PCC-region would be determined more precisely with this model if additional measurements ensuring normal X-ray incidence are performed.

-In summary, using a Skipper-CCD in conjunction with a novel technique resilient to the effect of partial charge collection, $\mathcal{F}$ and $\varepsilon_{eh}$ were determined below 1 keV where readout noise dominates whether other technologies are employed.
+In summary, through the use of a Skipper-CCD in conjunction with an analytical spectral shape model, we determined $\mathcal{F}$ and $\epsilon_{eh}$ below 1 keV, where, unlike in other technologies, readout noise does not dominate.
+These results remain robust against the effects of partial charge collection, which were disentangled by the analytical model.